Taniec z gwiazdami season 13: Scores

 Week 9: All couples danced to the most famous pop songs.
 There was a record in this episode: Michał Szpak got the lowest score in the history of the show, scoring 13 out of 40 for his jive.
 It was also the lowest score ever for jive.
 Zbigniew Urbański also got 13 points for his cha-cha-cha in Week 1 Season 13.
 Kacper Kuszewski scored 36 out of 40 for his rumba, making it the highest Week 9 score in this episode.
 Katarzyna & Stefano were eliminated despite being 21 points from the bottom.

 Week 10: Michał Szpak got the lowest score in the history of the show, scoring 13 out of 40 for his quickstep.
 He also got 13 points for his jive in Week 10.
 It was also the lowest score ever for quickstep.
-Weronika Marczuk received the first perfect score of the season for her rumba.
+Weronika Marczuk received her first perfect score for her rumba.
 Bilguun Ariunbaatar received his third perfect score for the samba.
 Michał & Paulina were eliminated.

 Week 11: Bilguun Ariunbaatar received his 4th perfect score for the waltz.
 Katarzyna & Rafał were eliminated.

 Week 12: Bilguun Ariunbaatar received his 5th perfect score for the Argentine tango.
 Bilguun Ariunbaatar was in the bottom two for the first time in the competition.
 Weronika & Jan were eliminated.
 That was the 3rd time when Jan Kliment finished at 3rd place (also in Season 11 with Katarzyna Grochola and in Season 12 with Edyta Górniak).

 Week 13: Bilguun Ariunbaatar got 120 out of 120 points.
 Both couples had to perform three dances: their favorite Latin dance, their favorite ballroom dance and a freestyle.
 There was a record in this episode: Kacper Kuszewski got the lowest score in history of the finale of the show, scoring 30 out of 40 for his Viennese Waltz.
 Kacper & Anna won the competition, having cast 52.68 percent of the votes.
 This is the second time the season's winner was second place on the judges' general scoreboard and the 7th time the winner was not first place according to the judges' scoreboard.
 Kacper Kuszewski became the 4th man in history to win the program since Krzysztof Tyniec won Season 5 of the show.
 For the third time in the history of the program in the final there were two men (also in Season 5 and Season 1).